 2019—Explore 4 “Wild Card” Retreat – Color Blending with Wool and a Limited Palette

 The “Wild Card” retreat format allows me to deviate from the traditional “four fibers in four days” option.
 In the Fall of 2019, by popular request, we’ll explore how to use limited palettes, applying concepts from painting to see what can be done with wool.
-Right now I envision using two palettes, one of the primaries and secondaries (essentially, a rainbow) and the other of six primary colors (three warm and three cool), plus white and a touch of black in each case, to mix a wide variety of hues, shades, and tones: it’s a bunch of color games!
-Of course we’ll spin as we go, using a different fiber base for each of our palettes, to see some of the things we can do with our results.
+We’ll use a classic plein-air palette, consisting of six primary colors (three warm and three cool), plus white and a touch of black in each case, to mix a wide variety of hues, shades, and tones: it’s a bunch of color games!
+Of course we’ll spin as we go, to see some of the things we can do with our results.
+Our primary fiber base will be Corriedale.
 This retreat takes place November 4–7, 2019.

 As of April 12, 2019, we are on waiting list status for the Fall 2019 retreat.
 Register at the link above to have your name placed in the queue.

 2020—Explore 4 Fiber Retreat – Gotlands from All Angles